-With Christmas right around the corner, it seemed a great time for a mincemeat ganache tart.
+With Christmas right around the corner, it seemed a great time for a Holiday Ganache Tart.
 Making your own mincemeat is, in my opinion, the way to go.
 You get full control over the dried fruits you use, based on what you like, instead of getting a mince full of currants and raisins….
-Use your favourite holiday spices and your chosen brandy to make it unique to you.
-In this recipe I am using Elevated Cacao’s Hazelnut and Maca chocolate which lends itself particularly well to fruit and nuts due to its deep, rich chocolatey tones and smokey finish.
+Use your favourite holiday spices and your chosen brandy or cognac to make it unique to you.
+In this Holiday Ganache Tart recipe I am using Elevated Cacao’s Hazelnut and Maca chocolate which lends itself particularly well to fruit and nuts due to its deep, rich chocolatey tones and smokey finish.
+If you like these, you might also like my Mince Pies.

 Holiday Chocolate Tart